miketide08/function-light-javascript/README.md

 ## Getting Started

 Clone or fork a copy of this repository to a local directory.
 The JavaScript examples can be found in the exercises folder.
+Each exercise is included in its own folder along with a read me file, which explains the goals of the individual exercise.
+Good luck!

 ### Prerequisites